Affinity Groups and Demographics

 In response to the protests surrounding the killing of George Floyd, our white staff leaders organized a White Anti-Racist Caucus space for our community.
 In it, we offered how to engage, address big emotions, and show up better as a white human for friends, family, and colleagues of color.
 We also explored how our practice can support a compassionate heart that is ready to engage with the trauma that is being expressed in the world right now, and what tangible actions we can take.

-Below is an excerpt from our most recent annual report displaying our demographics from 2018-19.
+Below is an excerpt from our 2018-19 Annual report displaying our most recent residential retreat demographics.

 “Before I attended the TOC Retreat, I had never experienced such a profound and life changing connection to the people and space around me.
 I am now devoted to my mindfulness practice.
 Through practice, I’ve manifested inner love, healing, and stability through expressing my gratitude for what supports me.
 I am patiently releasing toxic patterns and attachments that aren’t in alignment with dreams I never knew I had until I met my iBme family.
 Once I returned from retreat I came to the realization that Portland is seriously lacking in diversity and inclusion.
 I plan to one day cultivate a colorful community of spiritual support here in Portland.
 I’m so grateful for the beautiful humans at iBme who’ve inspired me to inspire, spread love, and heal for rest of my existence. ️I am looking forward to volunteering as a mentor in the future.”